aaronBurns59/TOA_Project/README.md

 ### test.txt
 * A text file that can be read in by the MD5.c program to test if it hashes properly

+### overview.md
+* A markdown file that takes in more depth about the MD5 Algorithm as a whole and how the project was approached and built.

 ## Message Digest 5 (MD5) Hash Algorithm

 ### Input